garybgenett/gary-os/README.md

 ### Design #####################################################################
 [Design]: #design

-GaryOS uses [Linux initramfs] as a root filesystem, when it is only designed for minimal environments to load kernel modules, do hardware detection, and perform other tasks before mounting an actual root filesystem.
+GaryOS uses [Linux initramfs] as a root filesystem, which was only designed for minimal environments to load kernel modules, do hardware detection, and perform other tasks before mounting an actual root filesystem.
 This approach presented a few challenges in the early versions of GaryOS.